Hon Annastacia Palaszczuk MP

 Queensland Veterans' Council Bill 2021

-Passed (amended)This bill became law after being modified during debate.This bill establishes the Queensland Veterans' Council as a new statutory body to manage Anzac Square (the State's war memorial), administer the Anzac Day Trust Fund that supports veterans' organisations, and advise government on veterans' matters.
-It consolidates three separate governance arrangements into one organisation with formal representation from the veterans' community.
+Passed (amended)This bill became law after being modified during debate.This bill establishes the Queensland Veterans' Council as a new statutory body to take over management of Anzac Square in Brisbane, administer the Anzac Day Trust Fund that supports ex-service personnel and their families, and formally advise government on veterans' matters.
+It consolidates three existing governance arrangements — Brisbane City Council's trusteeship of Anzac Square, the Anzac Day Trust Board, and the Queensland Veterans' Advisory Council — into a single body.

 COVID-19 Emergency Response Bill 2020